promptfoo/promptfoo/site/docs/red-team/plugins/pii.md

     - pii:api-db
 ```

-You can also specify a specific name to target:
+You can also provide a specific name to target:

 ```yaml
 redteam: